-To purchase Books online: click on cover to go to Amazon, or go to BarnesandNoble.com or other online sellers and search on the title.
+To purchase Books online: click on cover to go to Amazon.com, or go to BarnesandNoble.com, Teaching For Change Books, or other online sellers and search on the title.
 In Hyattsville, Maryland, they are available at Busboys and Poets Bookstore and Franklins General Store.

 High Praise from Writer’s Digest: We’re excited to report that Canoedling in Cleveland has just received high praise from a judge in the 23rd Annual Writer’s Digest Self-Published Book Awards.
 Issuing 5 points (“outstanding”) in each of the six categories evaluated, this judge concluded with the sentence, “Morris has done a wonderful job, creating a book that deserves a place in every middle school and high school library.”

 Meet Jeff, Lori, & Randy + Walter & Sarah, and canoe all the rivers and lakes around Cleveland in 1960!

 In the summer of 1960 before his senior year in high school, Jeff canoodles friends Randy and Lori into joining him in canoeing every lake and stream around Cleveland.
 They battle rapids and discover waters poisoned by pollution, and Lori fights for equality with the boys.
 Jeff and Lori become interested in each other and in learning why their suburb is all white.
 After a canoeing accident on an angry Lake Erie, they meet Walter Madison from the black part of the city, and Jeff and Lori wonder if they can make him and his friend Sarah a part of their lives.
 In the end, the pair confront both segregation and pollution in the city.

 In this bittersweet, deeply touching coming-of-age tale . . . their journey becomes as steeped in tender memory as the film Summer of ’42 and as timeless as Huckleberry Finn. —Stanford Pritchard, novelist, poet, playwright